jalanterus/WE-ARE-HIRING/README.md

 helpful.
 We want you to clean after yourself (pun pun).
 Clear your plates, wash your dishes, water our plants, and always always commit your changes frequently.

-Drop us an email at i-want-to-be-awesome at recharge dot id with your CV.
+Please take a look at our [job openings](openings.md) and drop us an email at i-want-to-be-awesome at recharge dot id with your CV.

 ## FAQ